Ferndale, Washington: History

 A Lummi settlement was historically located on a prairie on the east bank of the Ferndale area.
 Early European settlers call the area near the Nooksack River the "lower crossing" to distinguish it from the principal river crossing at Everson.
-Billy Clark, a Texan who came to the Northwest during the Gold Rush, was the first European full-time resident of what eventually became the City of Ferndale.
+Billy Clark, a Texan who came to the Northwest during the Gold Rush, was the first European full-time resident of what eventually became the city of Ferndale.
 He lived here with his wife and family for over a decade.
 First settled in 1872, Ferndale was given its name because of the ferns that once grew around the original school house.
 Ferndale was originally called Jam because the town was located next to a log jam on the Nooksack River, but the original schoolteacher decided it needed a more picturesque name.
 Ferndale was officially incorporated on March 19, 1907.

 Geography

 According to the United States Census Bureau, the city has a total area of 7.14 sqmi, of which 7.03 sqmi is land and 0.11 sqmi is water.
 Downtown Ferndale is located near the river, along with Griffintown and a largely industrial area east of the Nooksack River.
 Northwest of these areas are suburban developments.
 Ferndale borders Hovander Homestead Park and Tennant Lake along its southeast boundary.

+Downtown Ferndale is built largely on alluvium from the river, while in other parts the rock beneath is glacial in origin, from the Fraser glaciation.